 6-16 December 2018

-Auditions: 2pm, Sunday 26 August at Gate Theatre, Torbay Community Hall, 35 Watea Road, Torbay (behind the Torbay shops)
+Auditions: 2pm, Sunday 26 August at the Torbay Community Hall, 35 Watea Road, Torbay (behind the Torbay shops)

-Call-backs: 7.30pm, Monday 27 August at Gate Theatre, Torbay Community Hall
+Call-backs: 7.30pm, Monday 27 August at Gate Theatre (adjacent to the Torbay Community Hall)

 DIRECTOR NOTES – Karl Buckley